MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 **EAP-Subscriber Identity Module (EAP-SIM), EAP-Authentication and Key Agreement (EAP-AKA), and EAP-AKA Prime (EAP-AKA')**: Described by various RFCs, enables authentication by using SIM cards, and is implemented when a customer purchases a wireless broadband service plan from a mobile network operator.
 As part of the plan, the customer commonly receives a wireless profile that is preconfigured for SIM authentication.

-**Tunnel EAP (TEAP)**: Descripbed by [RFC 7170](https://www.rfc-editor.org/rfc/rfc7170), tunneled EAP method that establishes a secure TLS tunnel and executes other EAP methods inside that tunnel.
+**Tunnel EAP (TEAP)**: Described by [RFC 7170](https://www.rfc-editor.org/rfc/rfc7170), tunneled EAP method that establishes a secure TLS tunnel and executes other EAP methods inside that tunnel.
 Supports EAP chaining - authenticating the machine and user within one authentication session.
-In Windows Server 2022, the inclusion of TEAP only provides support for the client-side -Windows 10, version 2004 (build 19041).
+In Windows Server 2022, the inclusion of TEAP only provides support for the client-side - Windows 10, version 2004 (build 19041).
 NPS does not support TEAP at this time.
-Windows supports EAP-TLS and EAP-MSCHAP v2 as innner methods.
+Windows supports EAP-TLS and EAP-MSCHAP v2 as inner methods.

 ## Configuring EAP properties